the-sami-ullah/the-sami-ullah/README.md

 ### 🎯 Goals for 2025
 - 🚀 Master AI/ML concepts
 - 🧑‍💻 Build & deploy full-stack projects
-- 🌍 Participate in global hackathons
+- 🌍 Participate in global hackathons and Coding Competition
-- 📈 Keep growing on LeetCode and GitHub
+- 📈 Keep growing on Linkdln , LeetCode and GitHub

 ---